Last Updated on June 17, 2022 by Luke Feldbrugge

 Lead-Based Paint Inspection: Cost to determine lead-based paint risk.

 Pest Inspection: Cost to inspect for termites or dry rot.
 This is required in some states and for government loans.
-Hiring a company should help to minimalize costs of this inspection and possible extermination.
+Hiring a company should help to minimize costs of the inspection and possible extermination.

 Interest, Taxes and Other Costs